markets/markets.github.io/_posts/2013-06-04-introducing-unscoped-associations.markdown

 @topic.user # => return user w/o taking account 'active' flag
 {% endhighlight %}

+### Status
+Tested on Rails 3.x series.
+In Rails 4 you are able to customize data retrieving via a scope block, so you can skip default_scope using a block.

 ### Contributing
 Feel free to fork, send ideas, [bugs](https://github.com/markets/unscoped_associations/issues) or any comment.